cjamesni/automate-photobooth-takephoto-customdelay-application/README.md

 # automate-photobooth-takephoto-customdelay-application

- A simple macOS application which runs a custom Automator workflow and passes System Event calls to launch the Photo Booth application and take photos with custom delay and loop options via Applescript.
+ A simple macOS application which runs a custom Automator workflow and passes a System Events call to launch the Photo Booth application and take photos with custom delay and loop options via Applescript.

  <br>